 How to Find Out When Somebody is Stealing Content from You?

 There is always a time where you unexpectedly find out that someone is stealing your content.
 However, there are actually tools you could use that would help you monitor if someone steals your content.

 - Copyscape: This is a simple, plagiarism checker tool.
 All you need to do is input the URL to your post on the site.
 Copyscape will search the entire web for sites with duplicate contents of your page.
-The free version is somewhat limited but can do the job well enough.
+The free version is somewhat limited in terms of blog content scraping but can do the job well enough.